The full delocalization of eigenstates for the quantized cat map: The main estimate

 \end{lem} {{$A_{\igrk,N}$ corresponds to a long logarithmic time (precisely $2T'$ is asymptotically twice the Ehrenfest time), thus the symbols $a_w$ are no longer in a comfortable symbol class.
-To solve this issue we first introduce estimates on the norm of $A_{\mathcal Z,N}{}{}$ which is the sum of operators corresponding to the shorter time $T$, for which the pseudodifferential calculus still holds.} We recall the almost-monotonicity property from {\cite[lemma 4.5]{DJ17} which holds for operators $A_{c,N}:=(A_c)_N$ and can be proved} by replacing G\r arding's inequality in the proof of lemma 4.5 in \cite{DJ17} by \autoref{lemga} {and by bounding the reminder term in \autoref{lemac} using \autoref{mineig}}, \begin{lem}[Almost-monotonicity property] Assume that $c_1,c_2:\mathcal{W}(T)\to\RR$ and for every $w\in \mathcal{W}(T)$, $\abs{c_1(w)}\le c_2(w)\le 1$ .Then there exists a constant $C\in\RR$ {independent of $N, c_1$ and $c_2$} satisfying for every $N\ge 1$ and every $u\in\hi$,
+To solve this issue we first introduce estimates on the norm of $A_{\mathcal Z,N}{}{}$ which is the sum of operators corresponding to the shorter time $T$, for which the pseudodifferential calculus still holds.} We recall the almost-monotonicity property from {\cite[lemma 4.5]{DJ17} which holds for operators $A_{c,N}:=(A_c)_N$, \begin{lem}[Almost-monotonicity property] Assume that $c_1,c_2:\mathcal{W}(T)\to\RR$ and for every $w\in \mathcal{W}(T)$, $\abs{c_1(w)}\le c_2(w)\le 1$ .Then there exists a constant $C\in\RR$ {independent of $N, c_1$ and $c_2$} satisfying for every $N\ge 1$ and every $u\in\hi$,